rickstaa/stable-learning-control/docs/source/control/algorithms/sac.rst

 -------------------------------------

 The PyTorch version of the SAC algorithm is implemented by subclassing the :class:`torch.nn.Module` class.
-As a result the model weights are saved using the 'model_state' dictionary ( :attr:`~machine_learning_control.control.algos.pytorch.sac.SAC.state_dict`).
+As a result, the model weights are saved using the 'model_state' dictionary ( :attr:`~machine_learning_control.control.algos.pytorch.sac.SAC.state_dict`).
 This saved weights can be found in the ``torch_save/model_state.pt`` file.
 For an example of how to load a model using this file, see :ref:`saving_and_loading` or the `PyTorch documentation`_.